 If I am epistemically responsible in regard to gender, it doesn’t necessarily follow that I’m epistemically responsible relative to American history or politics; if I’m epistemically responsible relative to how my mother feels, it doesn’t necessarily follow that I’m epistemically moral relative to my dad.
 It is impossible for a person to know everything, and hence it isn’t possible for anyone to be entirely responsible and epistemically moral.
 We all fall short.
 Furthermore, because of “the phenomenology of (true) ignorance,” the “indestructibility of the map,” the difficulty of “learning to speak,” and other dimensions of epistemic life that are described throughout the works of O.G.
 Rose, it isn’t possible for any human being to be perfect all the time.
 Again, we all fall short: we’re all “epistemically (im)moral.”

 That said, as there is moral imperative for us to work to be increasingly moral though we will always be “(im)moral,” so there is moral imperative for us to become increasingly responsible and epistemically moral.
 I do not believe this means we should all become positivists (as seems to me to be what Clifford thought), but rather I believe this means we must all work to ever-improve the life of our minds.
 This doesn’t simply mean we need to become smarter, if by “smarter” one means “memorize more information.”
 A lack of data isn’t the problem, but rather a lack of “tools” to sort through, understand, and be critical about data.
-Part of the problem is precisely that we know too much data, thanks to our modern technologies, which actually worsens our problems, because we lack the epistemic tools to handle it.
+Part of the problem is precisely that we know too much data, thanks to our modern technologies, which actually worsens our problem, because we lack the epistemic tools to handle it.
 Yet ironically, as we absorb more data, we feel more equipped to handle that information, and so open ourselves up to receive more.

 If we exist, we will exist around others; hence, ethics aren’t optional for us; likewise, if we live in a society, epistemic ethics are also necessary.
 However, as argued in “(Im)morality,” since what constitutes being ethical is relative to the situation and its corresponding “language game,” per se, there isn’t a specific right answer for what in particularity we should think for every situation, ever time.
 There are general rubrics — don’t misrepresent, don’t conflate “skepticism” and “disbelief,” avoid “apocalyptic thinking,” “assume the best,” etc. — but that’s all, and considering this, philosophy is necessary for epistemic morality, for it is through philosophy that we learn “the art of thinking” (though I don’t mean to imply that philosophy is the only way to incubate “abstract reasoning”).
 Knowing how to think, there is a better chance we will know what to do in the situations we find ourselves in and with the data we absorb; lacking training, there is a much higher likelihood for problems.